minterpy-project/minterpy/joss/paper.md

-It has been shown that the Euclidean degree $p = 2.0$ offers the best compromise for isotropic functions[^anisotropy], as its accuracy is almost as effective as that of $p = \infty$, yet with significantly smaller multi-index set.
+It has been shown that the Euclidean degree $p = 2.0$ offers the best compromise for isotropic functions[^anisotropy], as its convergence rate matches that of $p = \infty$ with respect to the polynomial degree, yet with a significantly smaller multi-index set.
-In contrast, while the multi-index set for $p = 2.0$ is larger than that for $p = 1.0$, the gain in accuracy more than compensates for the increased cost, making it comparable to $p = \infty$ in accuracy [@Trefethen2017a;@Hecht2020].
+In contrast, while the size of the multi-index set for $p = 2.0$ is larger than that for $p = 1.0$, the gain in accuracy more than compensates for the increased cost, making it comparable to $p = \infty$ in accuracy [@Trefethen2017a;@Hecht2020].

 Deriving multidimensional Lagrange basis expressions